Rojaon/moving-arm-with-speech/README.md

 # moving-arm-with-speech
-use javascript seral port and speech to move robot arm connect the servo to tset the code
+use javascript seral port and speech to move robot arm. connect the servo to tset the code